GRAVITATION

 \(\varphi_0<\arccos\left(-{1\over 3}\right)\simeq 109.5^\circ\)

-(2.k) gives for an incoming photon and \(\frac{d\varphi}{dt}>0\), \(u={1\over R_s}\) and \(\tan(L)={1\over u}\frac{du}{d\varphi}\) :
+(2.k) gives for an entering photon and \(\frac{d\varphi}{dt}>0\), \(u={1\over R_s}\) and \(\tan(L)={1\over u}\frac{du}{d\varphi}\):

-\(\tan L_{impact}=R_s\sqrt{\frac{2}{b^2}-{1\over R_s^2}}\) or \(L_{impact}=\arctan\sqrt{\frac{2R_s^2}{b^2}-1}\)
+\(\tan L_{impact}=R_s\sqrt{\frac{2}{b^2}-{1\over R_s^2}}\) or \(L_{impact}=\arctan\sqrt{\frac{2R_s^2}{b^2}-1}\).

 Photon emitted by a light source not located at infinity

-The trajectory of an incoming or outgoing photon \(p\) emitted from a light source not located at infinity with phase angle \(\varphi_{em}\) and a distance \(r_{em}>R_s\) is a hyperbolic branch obtained in a similar way to the calculations above, from equation (2.a), the initial conditions at emission, and the invariance of angular momentum and mechanical energy, which allow us to determine its eccentricity and axis, considering that at the initial position (\(r_{em},\varphi_{em}\)) its speed is \(c\) (see classical mechanics appendix A.3. for calculations):
+The trajectory of an entering or exiting photon \(p\) emitted from a light source not located at infinity with phase angle \(\varphi_{em}\) and a distance \(r_{em}>R_s\) is a hyperbolic branch obtained in a similar way to the calculations above, from equation (2.a), the initial conditions at emission, and the invariance of angular momentum and mechanical energy, which allow us to determine its eccentricity and axis, considering that at the initial position (\(r_{em},\varphi_{em}\)) its speed is \(c\) (see classical mechanics appendix A.3 for calculations):

 \(u(\varphi)=\frac{R_s}{2b^2\left(1-\frac{R_s}{r_{em}}\right)}(1+e\cos(\varphi-\varphi_0))\)

-with \(e=\sqrt{1+\frac{4b^2}{Rs^2}\left(1-\frac{R_s}{r_{em}}\right)^2}\) and
+with \(e=\sqrt{1+\frac{4b^2}{R_s^2}\left(1-\frac{R_s}{r_{em}}\right)^2}\) and

 \(\varphi_0=\varphi_{em}+\arccos\left(\frac{\frac{2b^2\left(1-\frac{R_s}{r_{em}}\right)}{r_{em}R_s}-1}{\sqrt{1+\frac{4b^2}{R_s^2}\left(1-\frac{R_s}{r_{em}}\right)^2}}\right)\)